-Coral reefs around the world are in the worst condition they have ever been.
-They are not only beautiful to look at and fun to swim with, but are also one of the most diverse and valuable ecosystems in world by giving shelter to thousands of marine animal species.
-Unfortunately, 50% of the world’s reefs have already died in the last 30 years and it is estimated that up to 90% could die within the next century.
+The truth is, coral reefs around the world are in the worst condition they have ever been.
+Not only are coral reefs beautiful to witness in person, but they are also one of the most diverse and valuable ecosystems in the world, giving shelter to thousands of marine animal species.
+However, 50% of the world’s reefs have already died in the last 30 years and it is estimated that up to 90% could die within the next century.
 This decline in reef population and health is due to a number of factors, from rising ocean temperatures to human pollution.
-Most of the reasons for coral reef decline are due to humans in one way or another.
+Most of the reasons for coral reef decline are due to human activity in one way or another.
 Some factors might be out of our individual control, but there are still ways you can make a meaningful difference.

-Craig Downs of the Haereticus Environmental Laboratory conducted a study that found that the sunscreens divers, snorkelers, and beachgoers wear when entering the ocean near a reef is dangerous to the coral.
-He found that the main ingredient oxybenzone, which is what soaks into the skin to block UVA and UVB rays, both bleaches and kills the polyps.
+Craig Downs of the Haereticus Environmental Laboratory conducted a study that found that the sunscreens divers, snorkelers, and beach-goers wear when entering the ocean near a reef are dangerous to the coral.
+He found that the ingredient oxybenzone, which is what soaks into the skin to block UVA and UVB rays, both bleaches and kills the polyps.

-There does not have to be much oxybenzone in the water for these dangers to take effect.
-Just one drop of the chemical in six and a half Olympic swimming pools of ocean water is enough to kill coral.
+There does not have to be a large amount of oxybenzone in the water for these dangers to take effect.
+Just one drop of the chemical in six and a half Olympic swimming pools of ocean water is enough to harmfully affect coral.
 In several areas near popular beaches that have been tested, the levels were much higher than this.
-Compounded with the other stresses, there is little chance the coral reefs will be able to survive long.
+Compounded with the other stresses, there is little chance the coral reefs will be able to survive much longer.

 There are two types of sunscreen that you can buy.
-The first kind, which is currently most brands, is chemical based.
-The oxybenzone is soaked into the skin and chemically keeps the UVA and UVB rays from being absorbed.
-While it does it’s job of protecting the skin, the consequences for the environment are tremendous.
-The better type of sunscreen is physical biodegradable sunscreen; the ingredients zinc oxide and titanium dioxide combine to physically sit on top of the skin and reflect back the sun’s UVA and UVB rays similar to how a mirror works.
+The most common?
+Chemical-based sunscreen.
+The active ingredient, oxybenzone, soaks into the skin and chemically keeps the UVA and UVB rays from being absorbed.
+While it does it’s job of protecting the skin, the harmful consequences for the environment are tremendous.
+The other type of sunscreen is physical biodegradable sunscreen; the ingredients zinc oxide and titanium dioxide combine to physically sit on top of the skin and reflect back the sun’s UVA and UVB rays similar to how a mirror would.

-Mexitan biodegradable sunscreen is carefully formulated to not harm the coral reefs.
-The Coral Safe brand is perfect for people staying at an eco-friendly resort that requires reef safe sunscreen, and for the environmentally conscious consumer who cares about the marine animals and ecosystems they could disrupt.
+Mexitan's collection of biodegradable sunscreen and sun care products is carefully formulated to not harm the coral reefs.
+As one of the premier reef safe sunscreen brands, Coral Safe is perfect for people staying at an eco-friendly resort that requires reef safe sunscreen, and for the environmentally conscious consumer who cares about marine animals and ecosystems that the products could disrupt.
 There are no harsh chemicals that can cause allergic reactions, and there is even green tea extract included with powerful antioxidant properties.
-Mexitan is safe around the ocean and healthy for the skin!
+Mexitan is safe to wear in the the ocean and is also healthy for the skin!